State Programs

 Suppose weather conditions are an anomaly in the post-retrofit year?

-Portfolio Manager normalizes for weather.
+Portfolio Manager and program tools normalizes for weather.

-Is there a method for ranking the Energy Conservation Measures?
+Is there a method for ranking the energy conservation measures?

 What is the basis of the site to source conversion?

 Site to source conversions are based on EPA’s Portfolio Manager software.
-The conversion values are provided in Section 5.7 of the Program Guidelines.

 The simulation software reports energy use in terms of site energy, will we need to convert it to source energy units?